A land of mystery

 According to legend, St Brynach, a good friend of St David, used to climb to the summit in the 6th century to find serenity, to pray and to “commune with the angels”.
 Some people believe if you spend a night on the summit, you could find yourself dreaming of angels like Brynach.

 An invisible line stretching from Brandy Brook near Newgale in the west to Amroth in the east marks an ancient social division in the Pembrokeshire landscape.
 Once marked by a line of over 50 Norman strongholds, it is known by the Saxon word of ‘Landsker’.
-At one time, it was frowned upon to marry across this social barrier and was something which seldom occurred.
+At one time, it was frowned upon to marry across this social barrier and was something that seldom occurred.

 And if you are in Pembrokeshire on St David’s Day – March 1 – you may see people wearing a daffodil in their lapels and local children in traditional Welsh dress, in proud celebration of their locally-born patron saint.
 And some may even be wearing the special Tenby daffodil.